Stable Menus of Public Goods: A Matching Problem: Strategic Considerations

 \section{Strategic Considerations}

 So far this paper has focused on the question of \textit{guaranteed existence} of solutions to the menu selection problem: for which $g,t,u$ does there exist a $(t,u)$-stable solution to every menu selection problem on $g$ public goods?
 In this section, we focus on parameters $g,t,u$ such that this existence question is settled in the affirmative,\footnote{When $g = 2$, we have guaranteed existence if and only if $u \ge t$.
 When $g \in \{3,4,5,6\}$, we have guaranteed existence if and only if $u \ge 2t-1$.} and instead consider the question of \textit{strategyproofness}.
-Specifically, we ask: for which $g$ does there exist a strategyproof stable menu selection mechanism?
-We start by defining what we mean by stable menu selection mechanism and by strategyproofness of such a mechanism.
+Specifically, we ask: for which $g$ does there exist a strategyproof stable menu selection mechanism?\footnote{For readers familiar with the work of \citet{sonmez_strategy-proofness_1999} on strategyproof selection from the core of generalized indivisible goods allocation problem, we note that the core correspondence of our menu selection problems, unlike in the problems that paper studies, is not \emph{essentially single valued}.
+Specifically, fix $u,t \in \mathbb{N}$ with $u \ge 2t-1$.
+Consider a menu selection problem on $g \in \{2,3,4,5,6\}$ goods in which $t$ agents have preferences $1 \succ 2 \succ *$ and $u$ agents have preferences $2 \succ *$ (where $*$ denotes arbitrary preferences on the remaining goods).
+Then $\{2\}$ and $\{1,2 \}$ are both $(t,u)$-stable, but $\{1,2\}$ Pareto dominates~$\{2\}$.
+Thus, the core correspondence of our menu selection problems is not essentially single-valued.} We start by defining what we mean by stable menu selection mechanism and by strategyproofness of such a mechanism.

 \begin{definition} Fix $g \ge 2$ and let $\mc{P}$ be a set of menu selection problems on $g$ public goods.
 A set of stability parameters $\mc{S} \subseteq \mathbb{N}^2$ \textit{guarantees existence} for $\mc{P}$ if for all $(t, u) \in \mc{S}$, every menu selection problem $P \in \mc{P}$ has a $(t,u)$-stable solution. \end{definition}